Winter term is the perfect time to …

 - Connect to people and opportunities that will enhance your Oberlin experience and prepare you for life after college

-Apply your liberal arts skills, gain professional skills, and make connections through a Winter Term internship!
-Internships are often hosted by alumni or other friends of Oberlin in various career fields and locations.
-Search and apply for Winter Term internships in Handshake beginning in early October; the final application deadline is in early November.
-The Career Development Center can also help you with strategies and resources to arrange your own internship.
+Winter Term internships are often hosted by alumni or other friends of Oberlin in various career fields and locations.
+Search and apply for Winter Term internships in Handshake beginning in mid-October; the final application deadline is Friday, November 12.

 Each year, a wide variety of organizations host Oberlin student interns during Winter Term.
 Many internship sites are in New York, Washington D.C., and California.
 Past internship sites include: